 Getting started skiing can be overwhelming, however, so I’m going to give you the ski instructor insight to get on the slopes quick, safe, and effectively.
 Here we go!

-Rental Skis and Boots
+Skis and Boots

 If you’re just getting started, you’ll want to rent for a while.
 It means you can fly in with just your clothing, head to the resort, and pick up your gear without hassle.
 Being able to rent also lets you get used to the equipment before you throw down the benjies for your own gear.

-Rent a good pair of narrow skis.
+Rent a good pair of narrow shape skis.
 Avoid the trendy “fat skis” which, while they may look cool, are harder to learn on and useless on the groomed runs where you’ll be starting out.

 Ask the rental tech to give you a shorter pair of skis than normal since you’re learning – it’s easier to control and learn on shorter skis.
 Once you’re a pro you can go up to a normal size set of skis for your size.

 Boots are critical to good, comfortable skiing.
 Work with the rental tech to get a good boot fit and if you find your boots are painful or poorly fitting throughout the day – head back to rentals and ask for a change in sizing or solution to your problem.
+When you are ready to buy your skis and boots, here is a guide to beginner skis, bindings and a guide to beginner ski boots.

 PRO TIP: People love to shove pant cuffs into ski boots.
 DON’T DO IT!!!!
 The only thing that belongs in your ski boot is your foot and a tall sock.
 Get your tights, pant legs, and snow pants out of there or you’ll get blisters, hot spots, and pain.
+A good pair of socks will keep your feet warm and dry, here is a guide to ski socks.

 Ditch the poles, they’re not useful for a beginner.
 Too many beginners develop bad habits by using poles when learning and it will simply hinder your learning.